Owners & Managers of Multi-Unit Housing Complexes

 The Financial Benefits.
 Owners and Managers may see a reduction of unit turnover cost and possible reduction of insurance cost.
 Having a smoke-free policy in place reduces the expenses of the damage that smoke causes (e.g., extra cleaning bills, paintings costs, butts littered in the landscaping and property damage such as cigarette burns on carpets, counter-tops).
 According to the Nation Fire Protection Association, during 2012-2016, damages caused by smoking caused an estimated $476 million in direct property damage per year.
 Some insurance companies may even reduce your rate due to mitigating fire risk.
 See the UCLA Study on Turn Over Costs and Finance Savings: Unit Turnover Cost Calculator for more information.

 Promotes Healthy and Safe Environment.
-Smoke-free units promotes a healthier environment and reduces fire danger.
-Protecting your tenants, especially families with children and elderly residents, from tobacco smoke will improve their health and happiness at your complex.
-Smoking/Vaping materials (i.e., cigarettes, cigars, marijuana etc.) is the leading cause of home and total fire deaths in the United States.
-During 2012-2016, an estimated annual average of 18,100 reported home structure fires started by smoking materials killed an average of 590 people annually, and injured 1,130 per year.
+Smoke-free units promote a healthier environment and reduce fire danger.
+Protecting your tenants — especially families with children and elderly residents — from tobacco smoke will improve their health and happiness at your complex.
+Smoking/vaping materials (i.e., cigarettes, cigars, marijuana etc.) is the leading cause of home and total fire deaths in the United States.
+During 2012-2016, an estimated annual average of 18,100 reported home structure fires started by smoking materials such as cigarettes killed an average of 590 people annually and injured 1,130 per year.

 - The leading area of origin for home smoking fires in 2012-2016 was an exterior balcony or open porch (18%).